DRESS CODE & ETIQUETTE

 Informal: Jackets and ties for men.
 Dresses, dress slacks, skirts, blouses pant suits, etc.

 The following is a list of casual attire that is not acceptable the Farms Country Club.

-Denim or jeans of all types and colors.
+Denim or jeans of all types and colors (unless in the Grille Room).
 Clothing with inappropriate language or graphics.
 Tank tops, tube tops, low cut shirts, mesh shirts, and halter tops; gym shorts, coaching shorts, cut-offs, running, biking, camp shorts, spandex shorts, carpenter pants, coveralls, overalls, painting pants and shorts more than 5” above the knee.
 Any dress of similar nature as stated above is unacceptable.

 T-shirts are not allowed on the golf course, warm up area, putting green, or in the porch/dining room.
 They may be worn on the boardwalk/deck, in the member’s lounge, in the pool area or at the tennis courts.

-Hats and visors are not to be worn in the clubhouse when seated for service, unless in the Members Lounge.
+Hats and visors are not to be worn in the Clubhouse when seated for service.

 Shirts must be tucked in at all times, when seated for dining and on the golf course and all practice areas.
 Top/blouse styles that are meant to be